 What are you passionate about?
-With more than 40 student clubs in CALS (listed below) and hundreds of additional UA student clubs, you’ll likely find something matches your interests.
+With more than 40 student clubs in CALES (listed below) and hundreds of additional UA student clubs, you’ll likely find something matches your interests.

 - Agricultural and Resource Economics Club (AREC Club) - open to any student, professor, alumni, or business professional who is looking to explore the educational and professional opportunities that lie within applied economics and all other interrelated fields.